 Related: How to Do Email Outreach Like a Pro

-We run a freight forwarding company that do mainly B2B businesses.
+We run a freight forwarding company that does mainly B2B business.
 In order to reach out to new potential clients effectively, we spend a substantial amount of effort to brainstorm creative ways to clinch these deals.

 To connect with small business owners, we contact them through their company’s Facebook page.
 Usually, the personnel with a higher position in the company will be managing the Facebook page because as a small business, they do not have a dedicated social media team to manage it.